This recipe for gluten-free pumpkin gnocchi contains affiliate links. Please see my disclosures here. This post has been updated.

-(7) Remove the gnocchi from the pan so you can make the garlic butter sauce next.
+(7) Remove the gnocchi from the pan to make the garlic butter sauce next.

 (8) Add butter to the pan, along with garlic and sage.
 Then add chicken broth, a flour-water slurry and a pinch of Kosher salt.
 Whisk everything together until the sauce thickens.

-(9) Add gnocchi back into pan and coat gently with sauce.
+(9) Add gnocchi back into the pan and coat gently with sauce.
 Serve immediately.

 Is your mouth watering yet?